argonne-lcf/ai-testbed-userdocs/docs/cerebras/Performance-Tools.md

 # Performance Tools

 ## Compile Report
 After a compile, see the generated compile_report.txt.
 The product of "Active PEs" and "Compute Utilization" is the effective wafer utilization as estimated by the compiler when the application is not I/O bound.
-[TODO verify this]
+Note: these two percentages are rounded to the nearest percent in the compile_report.txt, and e.g. can be displayed as "0%".

 ```console
 ...$ find . -name "compile_report.txt"